jishanarora/jishanarora.github.io/README.md

 * Do not add the initial README.
 * Click **Create repository**.

-### Add Files to the Repository using Github Account
+### Add Files to the Repository using GitHub Account
 * Go to the desired repository.
 * Click **add file** on the top right of the repository menu.
 * Create two files named index.md and README.md.
 * Copy your markdown formatted resume and README into index.md and README.md respectively.

-### Add/Edit Files in the Repository using a Local Repository
+### Add/Edit Files in the Repository Using a Local Repository

 * Go to the desired repository and copy the [HTTPS-link] under the **code** menu at the top right.
 * Open a command terminal on your computer and navigate to the desired directory.